graphopedia-xyz/graphopedia/barcode-plot/index.md

 synonyms:
  - barcode chart
  - rug plot
- - strip plot

 ---

 shows a distribution of a single variable.
 The lines represent individual data points on a single axis.

 <!--more-->
 Bar code plots are one-dimensional charts that show distribution by representing every observation with a line.
-The axis along which the lines appear is usually not drawn.
+The axis along which the lines appears is usually not drawn.
-The axis usually shows numbers or percentages.
+The axis usually shows numbers, percentages or categories.

+Barcode plots a usually used to plot a categorical and a numeric variable. [^hilfiger]

 Because of its compactness, the barcode plot is often used in [small multiples](/small-multiples) that compare multiple distributions.

 Barcode plots are similar in function to [strip plot](/strip-plots) and are sometimes referred to by that name.

+## Sources
+[^hilfiger]: Hilfiger, John Jay.
+[Graphing Data with R: An Introduction.](https://www.amazon.com/dp/1491922613/) O'Reilly Media, Inc., 2015,  p.197.